werf/werf/README.md

 ## Features

-- Full application lifecycle management: build and publish images, deploy an application to Kubernetes, and remove unused images based on policies.
+- Full application lifecycle management: build and publish images, run tests, deploy an application to Kubernetes, and remove unused images based on policies.
 - The description of all rules for building and deploying an application (that may have any number of components) is stored in a single Git repository along with the source code (Single Source Of Truth).
 - Build images using Dockerfiles.
 - Alternatively, werf provides a custom builder tool with support for custom syntax, Ansible, and incremental rebuilds based on Git history.